K-Canzater/AWS-Infrastructure-Automation-with-Docker/README.md

 # 🐳 AWS Infrastructure Automation with Docker

-Welcome to my Docker lab focused on AWS infrastructure automation.
-This project showcases my ability to containerize Python scripts using Docker and interact with AWS services securely and repeatably — a foundational skill for real-world DevOps workflows.🚀
+Welcome to my AWS Infrastructure Automation project using Docker.
+This repository showcases a containerized Python toolkit designed to automate AWS operations reliably and securely — a key capability for modern DevOps workflows. 🚀

 ## 💡 Why I Built This